 What could very well be the most photographed national park in the world needs no introductions.
 Yellowstone National Park is one of the most dramatic and diverse landscapes in the continental USA.
 Within the almost 9,000 kilometers of the park lies the world’s best collection of thermal features, spectacular mountain ranges, and the most diverse wildlife viewing experience in the lower 48 states.

 Many articles have been written about Yellowstone.
-I have personally written two articles about the park which you can find here and here.
+I have personally written two articles about the park which you can find on my profile.
 The scope of today’s article is based on a question I am often asked which usually goes something like: “What are the best places to photograph wildlife in Yellowstone?”
 It is a good question and one that is far too broad for a quick reply.
 Yellowstone National Park has 67 different species of mammals, including enigmatic species such as the gray wolf, grizzly and black bear and the American bison.
 Other large mammal species include: elk, moose, mule deer, white-tailed deer, mountain goat, pronghorn, bighorn sheep, coyote along with the reclusive lynx and cougar.
 While the mammals usually steal the show, the park has over 300 species of birds, with almost half of them nesting inside Yellowstone.

 The park’s abundance of wildlife is obvious, but this richness of fauna does not guarantee good sightings.
 Animals such as bison and elk are almost guaranteed sightings by even the most casual visitor to the park.
 The park’s bears prove to be a much bigger challenge and it takes a good amount of luck and perseverance to find and photograph one.
 Wolves are often considered the most exciting sighting due to their rarity and innate fear of encountering humans.
 The park’s diverse and contrasting seasons are a crucial element to consider when looking for specific species inside the park.